digitalfortress-tech/typeahead-standalone/README.md

 - **Prefetch**: The `prefetch` data source is used when you want to preload suggestions from a remote endpoint in advance.
 You must provide the `url` parameter that points to the endpoint that will return suggestions.
 You can provide an optional `when` parameter which defines when the prefetch request should occur.
 It defaults to `onInit` meaning that suggestions will be preloaded as soon as typeahead gets initialized.
 You can set it to `onFocus` which will cause suggestions to be preloaded only when the user focuses the search input box.
 The `done` flag is optional & can be used to disable the prefetch request programmatically.
 Its default value is `false`.
 It gets set to `true` automatically when data is prefetched for the first time (to prevent multiple network requests).
 By setting `done: true`, the prefetch request will not occur.
 An example use-case to do this is when you are using *localStorage* to store suggestions but the *localStorage* already had stored suggestions previously thereby eliminating the need to prefetch data again.
 The `process(suggestions)` callback is optional.
 It gets executed after the prefetch request occurs.
 It receives the transformed suggestions as a parameter & as an example can be used to store the received suggestions in *localStorage* to be used later.
 - **Remote**: The `remote` data source is used when you want to interrogate a remote endpoint to fetch data.
 - **Wildcard**: While using the `remote` data source, you must set the `url` and the `wildcard` options. `wildcard` will be replaced with the search string while executing the request.
+- **Debounce**: The `debounce` option is used to delay execution of http requests (in milliseconds).
+It is optional & it defaults to 200ms.
 - **RequestOptions**: The [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) API is used to query remote endpoints.
 You may provide an object of [requestOptions](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#supplying_request_options) to customize the outgoing request.
 By default the query type is `GET`.
 - **Transform**: You can provide an optional `transform()` function which gets called immediately after the prefetch/remote endpoint returns a response.
 You can modify the response before it gets processed by typeahead.
 - **Identifier**: An `identifier` is required when the data source is an array of objects.
 An `identifier` is used to identify which property of the object should be used as the text for displaying the suggestions.
 For example, lets say the data source is something like this: